 “If our children have that muscle built in something that matters to them, with maybe people who are different from them, they’re going to take that muscle memory with them into adulthood,” says Kuykendall.

 Parents can affirm their kids’ ability to be effective allies by reviewing the tools they have.
 Use something like artist Danielle Coke’s illustration: Anatomy of an Ally, to start brainstorming ways your family can engage in anti-racist practices.
 This might include buying from people of color-owned businesses, referring to guides like My Black Colorado, Asian Avenue Magazine, and Latin Life Denver.
 Join and support multicultural and interfaith organizations such as the Multicultural Mosaic Foundation and Interfaith Alliance of Colorado.
-Spread the words and art of BIPOC people on social media.
+Spread the words and art of different creators on social media.
 Attend civic engagement opportunities led by people of color advocating for their interests.

 Work with your kids and their teachers to build inclusive curriculums and equitable classrooms, referring to The Race Institute, Black Lives Matter at School, MindShift podcast, or Denver Public School’s Student Voice and Leadership program, which helps students collaborate and direct their own learning.